The author is a guitarist and bassist with over 35 years of experience as a musician.

 Here are my top choices:

-The MG15 is the second smallest amp in the Marshall MG Series, and it comes in a few different versions.
-The MG15CF is a straight-up amp with no onboard effects.
-That’s okay, because it has a powerful sound for such a small amp.
+The MG10 is the smallest amp in the Marshall MG Series.
+It is a straight-up amp with no onboard effects.
+That’s okay because it has a powerful sound for such a small amp.

-I’ve owned this amp as a veteran guitar player.
-I used it as a practice amp, and I loved it.
-For a newbie, an amp like the Marshall MG15CF will start you off right with awesome Marshall tone, and then stick with you as a practice amp once you move up to a much larger main amp.
+I’ve owned small MG amps as a veteran guitar player.
+I used them as practice amps, and I loved them.
+For a newbie, an amp like the Marshall MG10G will start you off right with awesome Marshall tone and then stick with you as a practice amp once you move up to a much larger main amp.

-The final amp I suggest checking out is the Fender Champion 20.
+The next amp I suggest checking out is the Fender Frontman 10.
 This is a very popular amp with a lot to offer for beginners.
-Like the Peavey, there are several amp voicings available and some digital effects as well.
-The EQ section is more limited compared to the amps above, but that doesn’t stop this little amp from sounding pretty darned good.
+The EQ section is a 2-band Treble and Bass setup, which offers a little more flexibility than other amps on this list.

 When it comes to guitar amps, Fender is known for amazing clean sounds and smooth, bluesy overdrive.
 If that’s the kind of thing you are looking for as a newbie guitarist, this is that amp for you.

-In my opinion, even though there are some more aggressive sounds available from the Champion 20, I think it is more suited to lighter styles of music.
-If you are into metal or hard rock you will probably be happier with the Marshall or the Peavey above.
+In my opinion, even though there are some more aggressive sounds available from the Frontman 10, I think it is more suited to lighter styles of music.
+If you are into metal or hard rock you will probably be happier with the Marshall.

-On the other hand, if you are into country, blues, jazz or classic rock, the Champion 20 might be the perfect beginner amp for you.
+On the other hand, if you are into country, blues, jazz or classic rock, the Frontman 10 might be the perfect beginner amp for you.
 Fender makes good guitar amps, and that extends all the way down to the littlest amps in their lineup.

 Your First Guitar Amp